LearningOS/rust-based-os-comp2023/README.md

 - lab4: `make test6`  &&  `make test7` for lab4
 - lab5: `make test8`  for lab5

-## Send issues
+## QA &Send issues

+There are some methods for common questions & problems, please read [QA](./QA.md).

-If  you meet any problems or some difficulties, please send issues to [Issues in rust-based-os-comp2022](https://github.com/LearningOS/rust-based-os-comp2022/issues)
+If  you meet any other new problems or some difficulties, please send issues to [Issues in rust-based-os-comp2022](https://github.com/LearningOS/rust-based-os-comp2022/issues)